Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Experimental Setup

 \myparagraph{RQ2: How does the choice of training dataset affect model performance across CWE categories?} Our analysis reveals that publicly available datasets differ widely in their CWE distribution and quality, with each exhibiting distinct biases toward certain vulnerability types (e.g., memory safety, web security).
 Understanding how these differences impact model performance can illuminate the strengths and weaknesses of popular datasets and inform future dataset construction and model development.

-\myparagraph{RQ3: Does adding synthesized data improve detection of the Top 25 Most Dangerous CWEs?} Since many of the most dangerous CWEs are rare in real-world datasets, models may lack sufficient examples to learn robust patterns.
+\myparagraph{RQ3: Does adding synthesized data to the training dataset improve detection of the Top 25 Most Dangerous CWEs?} Since many most dangerous CWEs are rare in real-world datasets, models may lack sufficient examples to learn robust patterns.
 Synthetic data generation offers a potential solution by augmenting scarce categories and improving model coverage.
 Evaluating the actual benefit of synthesized data for detecting critical weaknesses is thus important for advancing practical ML-based vulnerability detection.